 In 2015, the City earned a 3-STAR Community Rating designation from Sustainability Tools for Assessing and Rating (STAR) Communities, an organization that works to evaluate, improve and certify sustainable communities.
-The STAR Community Rating system has since ended and the City, along with RPU, is evaluating several sustainability ratings systems to select the system under which the City will report.
+The City is now developing a submission package to earn a 4-STAR Community Rating.